raphaelameaume/fragment/README.md

 # Move to the root of the repository
 cd fragment

-# Tun the command line locally
+# Run the command line locally
 node ./bin/index.js examples/shape-2d.js --dev

 # or from your sketch folder